Fourth Sunday of Lent (Year A)

 The profound insight we can gain from this son is that he did come around.
 Specifically, by “coming to his senses” he recognized two important things.
 First, he realized that he is worth more than a life of destitution.
 No one should have to live an impoverished and empty life.
 Therefore, by seeing his own dignity he came to realize that he was made for more.

 Secondly, he knew he could turn to his father.
 What a blessing it was for him to know this.
-The reason he knew he could turn to his father was that his father clearly loved him with an unconditional love.
+The reason he knew he could turn to his father was that his father clearly loved him with unconditional love.
 The mercy in the heart of the father was so strong that the son was aware of it and this awareness gave him confidence to turn to him.

 Reflect, today, upon this twofold action.
 The son sees his misery and also sees his father as the person to whom he can confidently turn.
 We must strive to do the same in our own lives.
 The Father in Heaven will never reject us.
 No matter what we have done or how far we have turned away, the Father’s love is perfect, relentless, unconditional and always inviting.
 He is ready and willing to dismiss every wrong we have done if we only turn to Him in confidence.
 Come to your senses in regard to your sins!
 Let go of them, repent and trust in the mercy of God.

-Lord, my sins do leave me dry and empty inside.
+Lord of perfect love, my sins do leave me dry and empty inside.
 I see the misery and pain that result from the sinful choices I have made.
 Help me, dear Lord, to come to my senses and to turn from every sin I commit.
 Help me to see that Your mercy is far greater than anything I have done.
 I thank You for Your perfect love and turn to You in my need.
 Jesus, I trust in You.

 An Interesting Miracle